About Us

 Trainee Lawyer, Studio Legale, Milan; SCLP Research Associate; SCLP PhD 2023

-Lecturer in Law, U. of Brighton; SCLP Research Associate
+Lecturer in Law, U. of Brighton; SCLP Research Associate; SCLP PhD 2024

 Visiting Fellows